Home » Blog » Cooling Upgrades

 Lower Temperature Thermostat

-M157 and M278 engines also run hot, likely for emissions purposes.
+M157 and M278 engines run hot, likely for emissions purposes.
 One way to remedy this slightly is to use a lower temperature thermostat (tstat).
 A cooler tstat will open before a higher temperature tstat and circulate fluids at a lower temperature.

 The factory may want to run at 190 degrees to meet emissions or fuel economy standards which they are graded and taxed against.
 But the end user may want to run at 180 degrees to preserve for example the life of plastic engine connectors.

-UPD offers a lower temperature tstat for the m157 which will likely fit the m278 as well for $399.
+I have reached out to some people who have had a lower temp tstat and said it was not beneficial.
+None the less, UPD offers a lower temperature tstat for the m157 which will likely fit the m278 as well for $399.

 This is a mod I will likely go for soon, although it may not be as popular as other mods, I do believe running at lower temperature may decrease risk related to long term reliability of certain parts.
 This is mod is popular for Range Rovers and other cars running the BMW V8 of the time, please check out offroadrover.com for more information.